trevor-polidore/gitkraken-client-docs/gitkraken-client/workspaces.md

 ---

 title: Workspaces
-description: Workspaces allow you to create groups of repositories.
+description: Workspaces allow you to create groups of repositories. bbbbb
 taxonomy:
     category: gitkraken-client